mexico86/mxco86-website/content/articles/mapping_for_team_alignment.md

 ## Clarity of Approach {#clarity-of-approach}

-We see Wardley Mapping as a tool for generating clarity of approach.
+I see Wardley Mapping as a tool for generating clarity of approach.
 A set of maps is not a magical artefact and a team must still determine how to take action in each specific area.
 Where members of a group are establishing areas of alignment, the process of mapping can help people think and work